triggermesh/docs/docs/targets/splunk.md

       key: token
 ```

 - **Endpoint**: URL of the HTTP Event Collector (HEC).
-This URL varies depending on the type of Splunk installation
-  (Enterprise, self-service Cloud, managed Cloud).
-Only the scheme, hostname, and port (optionally) are evaluated, the
-  URL path is trimmed if present.
+Only the scheme, hostname, and port (optionally) are evaluated.
+When the URL path is not present, the one [documented at Splunk](https://docs.splunk.com/Documentation/Splunk/latest/Data/UsetheHTTPEventCollector#Enable_HTTP_Event_Collector) is automatically used.
 - **Token**: Contains a token for authenticating requests against
   the HEC, as discussed in the [prerequisites](#prerequisites).
 - [**Index**][index]: Name of the index to send events to.
 When undefined, events are sent to the default index defined
   in the HEC token's configuration.

+You can use the optional `discardCloudEventContext` parameter to omit CloudEvents context attributes from the event written to Splunk.
+When this property is false (default), the entire CloudEvent payload is included.
+When this property is true, only the CloudEvent data is included.

 Accepts events of any type.
 See the [Kubernetes object reference](../../reference/targets/#targets.triggermesh.io/v1alpha1.SplunkTarget) for more details.